Overview

 SH-8 Moscow to Troy Traffic Study

-This project will utilize all public input and efforts put into the PEL study up to this point and will identify solutions through a traffic study.
-This change will also shorten the timeline the study needs to be completed.
-ITD will continue to follow the PEL process for U.S. Highway 95 where traffic needs are greater and potential solutions more significant.
+The SH-8 evaluations will utilize all public input and efforts put into the PEL study up to this point and will identify solutions through a traffic study.
+This change will also shorten the timeline the US-95 study needs to be completed.
+ITD will continue to follow the PEL process for US-95 where traffic needs are greater and potential solutions more significant.

 What’s next for SH-8?

-ITD will prepare a technical report by spring 2026 detailing potential solutions, which are expected to include smaller-scale improvements like passing lanes, turn lanes, and the previously presented realignments.
+ITD will prepare a technical report in late 2026 detailing potential solutions, which are expected to include smaller-scale improvements like passing lanes, turn lanes, and the previously presented realignments.
 These expected recommendations are more in line with engineering review and public comments that have been received to date.
 Once the report is complete, ITD will share with stakeholders via email and the project website.
-In the meantime, stay up to date on this separate study by visiting itdprojects.idaho.gov/pages/sh-8-moscow-to-troy-traffic-study
+In the meantime, stay up to date on this separate study by visiting itd.idaho.gov/project/sh-8-traffic-study/.